joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/gesture-event-handling.md

 <div>

-Note: The frequency of the update phase depends on the runtime’s environment.
+Note: The frequency of the update phase depends on the runtime's environment.
 Some operating system and hardware combinations do not relay updates at all.

 </div>